MaxInvent

 10 min

 A 'burst sale' is when a SKU sells faster than your sync cadence.
-Configure MaxInvent to detect this (e.g. 2 sales in under 60 seconds) and auto-pause the SKU on non-primary channels for 60 seconds while stock propagates.
-The 60-second pause is invisible to 99% of buyers.
+Configure MaxInvent to detect this (e.g. 2 sales in under 60 seconds) and temporarily pause the SKU on non-primary channels while stock propagates.
+Use thresholds that fit your own marketplace volume.

 • Pick a 'primary channel' per SKU — usually whichever has the highest margin or volume.